koengr/QCforBusiness/_essentials/background.md

 ---
 layout: default
-title: "The background: why are we so enthusiastic about quantum?"
+title: "2.
+The background: why are we so enthusiastic about quantum?"
 nav_order: 3
 ---